-I’ve gained experience across the entire healthcare continuum in 7 different settings (and multiple states) over the last 8 years.
+I’ve gained experience across the entire healthcare continuum in 7 different settings (and multiple states) for almost 10 years.
 From everything in acute/neuro-rehabilitation to home health and skilled nursing, I’ve been there!
 Finally, since I am NOT a tech-person, there have definitely been many learning curves when it comes to SLP R&R and I always greatly appreciate your patience!😅🙏

 Outside of my SLP life, the beach is my serenity, I’m a die-hard pizza lover, and love travelling and cuddling with my pup!😊

 First of all, I want to thank each and every individual who visits SLP R&R, because from the bottom of my heart it truly means the world.💗